albert-haliulov/microprofile-healthcheck/README.md

 Readiness probes are responsible for determining that your application is ready to accept requests.
 If it’s not ready, traffic won’t be routed to the container.

 Edit `kubernetes.yaml` to add readinessProbes as it shown below.
 Do these changes for both services.
-You should get content as in already prepared file `kubernetes-readiness.yaml`.
+You should get content like from supplied file `kubernetes-readiness.yaml`.
 ````
       containers:
       - name: name-container